 UWHC Clinics include West and East Clinics, University Station, Research Park, all UW Hospital-based clinics at 600 Highland Ave., Middleton Rehabilitation Clinic (for physician care only, not therapy), and Oakwood Clinic.
 The Hospital-owned clinics at Princeton Club East and West offer physical therapy only and therefore do not charge facility fees.

-UW Health clinics that are owned by UW Health physician groups - UW Medical Foundation and the UW Department of Family Medicine - do not charge a facility fee.
+UW Health clinics that are owned by UW Health physician groups - UW Medical Foundation and the UW Department of Family Medicine and Community Health - do not charge a facility fee.

 Facility Fees vary depending on how much time patients spend with their caregiver(s) and how much equipment is involved in their care.
 Fees can be higher at specialty clinics such as otolaryngology, ophthalmology, where specialized equipment and services can be more costly.

 There are signs in all registration areas at clinics where Facility Fees are charged.
 This information is also contained in a brochure about our billing practices, which is included in a packet given to all new patients.
 Staff in our billing office is available to answer patient questions, and we are providing registration and other clinic staff with similar information that can be given to patients to help explain these fees.

 Most insurers do cover facility fees, but some do not.
 Before your visit, take the time to call the customer service number listed on your insurance card to find out if your plan covers facility fees billed by hospital-owned clinics.

 A physical (also called a "preventive medicine visit") is a medical exam geared for the age and gender of the patient.
 It includes services to prevent or screen for illness, such as immunizations and health assessment.
 A preventive medicine exam does not include assessment of a new or existing condition.
 When a new or existing condition is identified and addressed during a preventive medicine visit, industry billing guidelines require that a separate office visit be billed.